 6. Anyone utilizing or building a site that purports to represent McNeese, including any blog, Facebook page, Twitter site, YouTube channel, or other social medium, is expected to follow the social media/web guidelines listed below.

 7. University representatives may at any time monitor sites that represent McNeese officially or purport or appear to represent McNeese.
 The University reserves the right to remove or request the removal of any content that violates any University policy, copyright law, trademark law, or other law.

 8. IN AN EMERGENCY OR CRISIS: Information is not to be posted to any site about the situation without approval from the Office of Public Relations and University Events.
 If an event is unfolding on campus, refer all concerned persons to the University’s home page:www.mcneese.edu.
 Information based on speculation or rumors or unconfirmed official University statements may complicate and delay efforts to communicate accurate information available about emergency responses.
 The presence of erroneous information should be reported immediately to the Office of Pulbic Relations and University Events.

 9. All online fundraising at McNeese is coordinated with the Office of University Advancement.
-In addition, prior approval by the Vice President for Business Affairs and University Services may be required.
+In addition, prior approval by the Vice President for Business Affairs may be required.
 All fundraising activities must follow the McNeese Fundraising Policy and related laws.